Aeldrion/Iris/README.md

 This function is also highly versatile, using scoreboard information to determine the parameters of the raycast:

-`$vertical_count retina`: determines how many raycasts to run with vertical offset.
+`$vertical_count retina`: Number of raycasts to run with vertical offset.
 Defaults to 1.
-`$horizontal_count retina`: determines how many raycasts to run with horizontal offset.
+`$horizontal_count retina`: Number of raycasts to run with horizontal offset.
 Defaults to 1.
     (ex: setting `$vertical_count` to 2 and `$horizontal_count` to 3 would create a 2x3 grid of raycasts).
-`$center_count retina`: determines how many extra raycasts
+`$center_count retina`: Number of extra raycasts to run exactly aligned to the crosshair.
+Defaults to 0.
+`$offset retina`: How many degrees apart each raycast in a multi-raycast should be spaced.
+Defaults to 5.
+`$spread_enabled_global retina`: Enables/disables random spread on ALL multi-raycasts.
+No effect on single raycasts.
+Defaults to 1.
+`$spread_enabled_local retina`: Enables/disables random spread on THIS raycast (single or multi!)
+`$spread_min retina`: For single raycasts, determines

 ### Display particle